-- Formulate extended, continuous discourse employing complex lines of argument on academic topics. - Become aware of the importance of paraphrasing and citing appropriately own and other speakers' messages. - Improve the selection of the appropriate voice, tone, and level of formality in spoken and written encounters. - Analyse, create, and perform a project defence within the field of ELT. - Gain academic written skills to support paperwork at the university level.
+- Formulate extended, continuous discourse employing complex lines of argument on academic topics. - Paraphrase and cite appropriately own and other speakers' messages. - Improve the selection of the appropriate voice, tone, and level of formality in spoken and written encounters. - Analyse, create, and perform a project defence within the field of ELT. - Gain academic written skills to support paperwork at the university level.